 Sou'wester, for opening the boot when it's raining :!:

 My wife says she would prefer a rear wiper.
 Haven't tried Rain-x yet, however, interestingly when I test drove the car and mentioned the lack of a rear screen wiper, the salesman said the rearscreen was coated in a special gel which took the water away.
-Didn't notice that in the handbook.
+Didn't notice that in the handbook.:rolleyes:

 a rear wiper would completely ruin the looks and sweeping shape of the rear.
 Apply some rain-x after washing the car works great, much tidyer than a wiper.